flame/how-to-optimize-gemm/Home.md

      (Available without charge at the following site: http://www.cs.utexas.edu/users/flame/FLAMEPublications.html)

-For more advanced exercises with recent architectures (Intel Sandy/Ivy Bridges, Haswell, etc), you may want to try BLISlab.
+For more advanced exercises with recent architectures (Intel Sandy/Ivy Bridges, Haswell, etc.), you may want to try BLISlab.

  * BLISlab: A Sandbox for Optimizing GEMM

      (Available at: https://github.com/flame/blislab)